CollectionBuilder/cb-docs/docs/walkthroughs/derivatives-walkthrough.md

 - Click the blue **Commit** button below the message box to commit the change.

-- To Push your local changes up to GitHub, click the blue **Sync Changes** button.

-## 4. Upload your object files to the "objects/" folder
+## 4. Add your object files to the "objects/" folder

 - Download the [demo-objects.zip](https://www.lib.uidaho.edu/collectionbuilder/demo-objects.zip){:target="_blank" rel="noopener"} file (includes image files, PDFs, and mp3s).
 Double click on this file to unzip it.